Kotlin/KEEP/proposals/unsigned-types.md

 #### Bitwise operations for `UByte` and `UShort`

 These operations are experimental for `Byte` and `Short`: we haven't decided yet on their contract.

+## Status

+- Unsigned types were introduced as experimental in Kotlin 1.3 and graduated to Beta in Kotlin 1.4.
+- Since Kotlin 1.5, the `UInt`, `ULong`, `UByte`, `UShort` unsigned integer types are stable.
+  The same goes for operations on these types, ranges, and progressions of them.
+  Unsigned arrays, varargs, and operations on them remain in Beta.